To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 Wells Fargo (NYSE: WFC)

-Finally, a simple rule of thumb is to only invest in companies with at least $20 billion in cash.
+Finally, a simple rule of thumb is only investing in companies with at least $20 billion in cash.
 Such companies are more likely to profit and grow during a crisis.
 Stock Rover provides a 10-year history and cash forecasting data for all USA and Canada stock exchanges.

 10. Let the Government Protect your Money as Warren Buffett Does